-- Selected speakers/co-presenters from college and university member institutions will receive a discounted registration rate for the meeting.
-Speakers will not receive any royalties, honorarium, reimbursement of expenses, or other compensation from NACUBO in connection with the forum.
+- Selected speakers/co-presenters from member institutions will receive a discounted registration rate for the meeting.
+Speakers will not receive any royalties, honorarium, reimbursement of expenses, or other compensation from NACUBO in connection with the program.

 - The person listed as the primary contact for the proposal will be informed of the final decision.